 Banya Spa’s taiga cabin is made of Kelo timber logs which are imported from Russia’s taiga in the northern region of Karelia and it is built on site by highly skilled craftsmen using age-old traditional methods.
 The Kelo logs, also known as suhostoy, is a 150–200-year-old Karelian pine which remains standing upright for a further 50–60 years after it has stopped growing.
 It dehydrates in the arid, cold climate, giving the timber a unique silvery grey hue.
 Utilising the sawn edge of the wood enhances its natural splendour and the aromatic pine scent, creating a unique and amazing ambience.
 Also like the main part of Banya Spa, the Taiga also offers a selection of wellness and spa treatments, with ingredients strictly natural and organic and prepared on the premises from organic treatments such as Honey & Salt Scrub, Coffee Scrub, Body Wash, Aloe Vera Body Mask, Mud Wraps and Russian Healing Massage.
 Their key signature treatment is of course the parenie.
 And thus our tour had come to an end and we bid goodbye to our hosts, reflecting over the spa day that we just had.
 I feel bad having such a negative review, but the Banya experience was not for me, and my visit was of course negatively impacted by the communication, although this was improved half way through the spa visit.
 I will say that I want to thank the manager for her willingness to listen to the issues that we had, to the tour guide for given us a private tour of the Taiga and to the Male parenie treatment specialist who saw that I was impacted by the treatment and did everything in his power to make me feel better.
 Again I want to reiterate that the majority of people would like the parenie treatment, but if you are claustrophobic it is best to sit this one out.

-Please note we were offered a complimentary ‘spa day’ in exchange for this post but all thoughts are my own and is not affected by complimentary services.
+Please note we were offered a complimentary ‘spa day’ at Banya Spa in exchange for this post but all thoughts are my own and is not affected by complimentary services.